Kindred Psychology COVID-19 Crisis Response

 We worked together to cover the protection and supplies for Keya House staff to safely ensure the room is cleaned between users.

-We worked together to cover the electronics necessary for Telehealth to be set up in the room.
+We worked together to cover the electronics necessary for Telehealth to be set up in the private room.

 And thanks to some crafty volunteer elves, we’re even covering masks for those who may not have them to take home after their sessions.